xybu/cs590-nfv/experiments/suricata/README.md

 |     Docker    | bigFlows.pcap |       48         |     No    |   2 GB   |  4  |     5      | -                       |   Planned   |
 | Docker + vtap | bigFlows.pcap |       48         |    Yes    |   2 GB   |  4  |     5      | -                       |   Planned   |

-We ran each test multiple times to generate a number of samples (as shown the sample size column), and use the median of all samples at each stat point to obtain an average result of the test.
+We ran each test multiple times to generate a number of samples (as shown the sample size column).
+Before running every test, the receiver host is rebooted to make sure system state is restored back to original.
+After all samples are generated, we use the median of all samples at each checkpoint to obtain an average result of the test.
 We then compare the average results of tests.
-Before running every test, the receiver host is rebooted to make sure system state is restored back to original.

 The script to parse raw CSV / Suricata eve.json files is hosted in [`dataparser/`](dataparser/) directory.